-While some disagree as to exactly what all will be impacted by an EMP or how wide spread it will be, there’s no way the outcome will be pleasant.
+While some disagree as to exactly what will be impacted by an EMP or how wide spread it will be, there’s no way the outcome will be pleasant.
 It will be as if the clock were set back 150 or even 500 years.
-Predictions made about Y2K will become reality.
+Dire predictions made before the Y2K non-event will become reality.

 Could such an EMP be from a killer solar storm?
 Some predict a future solar storm larger than a monster event that took place in 1859.